 2. Water/Sleep!
 Have you ever listened to water and felt sleepy?
 The Water element is all about going inward and restoring our bodies.
 It corresponds with the season of Winter, a time when animals hibernate and plants are dormant.
 With many of us out of our typical routines, and especially as we start to enter back into those routines, a consistent sleep schedule is one of the most important things that we can do for our bodies to stay well and to repair when they are not well.

 3. Metal/Breathe!
 The Metal element corresponds to the lungs.
 You know, those things that do all that work keeping us alive without us even having to think about it?!
 The breathing that I've been practicing is deep, intentional breathing.
 Slowing the breath down in order to re-calibrate the nervous system - in through the nose (fill up the belly), and out through the mouth (twice as long as the in breath, if possible).
-Because COVID-19 is a respiratory disease, the more attention that we can pay to strengthening the lungs, the better!
+Because the current health crisis is a respiratory disease, the more attention that we can pay to strengthening the lungs, the better!

 4. Earth/Eat!
 Yum!
 Earth is all about nourishment, quite literally.
 The Earth element, not surprisingly, corresponds to the stomach and spleen (think more of our modern understanding of the pancreas).
 Eating nutrient-dense foods as we prepare to integrate back into a version of society that we knew before is going to lay the foundation for good health.
 I know that you know this, but it's SO important that it's worth mentioning again and again.
 It's easy in times of crisis to rely on junk food and forego nutrition for feelings of comfort and satiety.
 Foods that are gently cooked (lightly steamed, sautéed) are best.
 These are very supportive and nourishing to our digestive system, giving it the least amount of work to do.
 A happy gut = a happy immune system!